PhrozenIO/PowerRunAsSystem/README.md

 | Application             | String           | powershell.exe                                 | Program to execute         |
 | Argument                | String           | -Command "whoami \| Out-File C:\result.txt"    | Optional program arguments |

-⚠️ You cannot run this function if current thread is impersonating another user.
-Use `Invoke-RevertToSelf` first.

 ### `Invoke-InteractiveSystemProcess`

 Spawn a new interactive process as the SYSTEM user, which will be tied to the active terminal session and, if selected, visible on the current desktop.